mathjax/MathJax/docs/html/_sources/api/ajax.txt

     An object containing the files that are currently loading, the callbacks that are to be run when they load or timeout, and additional internal data.

+.. describe:: loadHooks

+    An object containing the load hooks for the various files, set up by the :meth:`loadHook()` method, or by the
+    :meth:`MathJax.Hub.Register.LoadHook()` method.

 Methods